confluentinc/cp-demo/docs/index.rst

 .. figure:: images/messages_in_EN_WIKIPEDIA_GT_1_COUNTS.png
    :alt: image

 #.
 The `KSQL processing log <https://docs.confluent.io/current/ksql/docs/developer-guide/processing-log.html>`__ captures per-record errors during processing to help developers debug their KSQL queries.
-In this demo, the processing log is configured with a custom :devx-cp-demo:`log4j properties file|scripts/helper/log4j-secure.properties` and writes entries into a Kafka topic.
+In this demo, the processing log uses mutual TLS (mTLS) authentication, as configured in the custom :devx-cp-demo:`log4j properties file|scripts/helper/log4j-secure.properties`, to write entries into a Kafka topic.
 To see it in action, in the KSQL editor run the following query for 20 seconds:

 .. sourcecode:: bash